 The COLA Mass Change process in KEES will identify and update all cases with new or changing SSI income, medical conditions records, Social Security income amounts, and Medicare expense amounts.
 Most programs impacted will then be selected for batch EDBC.
-Note that some programs will be excluded from the batch EDBC, as indicated below.
+As indicated above, batch EDBC will be run at a later date.
+Note that some programs will be excluded from the batch

+EDBC, as indicated below.
 Only those programs that have a change identified because of the COLA changes will be processed; programs that are not impacted by the COLA will not be redetermined.
 Pending program blocks will not be impacted.